LedinecMing/table/README.md

-# table
+# Table
-Python table of data with styles
+This is a python table of data implementation with styles, colors